lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices.md

 ### Receive a partial payment through the bank statement

-You can manually enter your bank statements in Odoo, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.
+You can manually enter your bank statements in Konvergo ERP, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.